Consumer Medicine Information

 are breast feeding or wish to breastfeed

-have or have ever had liver or kidney disease
+have or have ever had problems with your liver or kidney

-have or have ever had brain lesions or head injuries
+have or have ever had a brain tumour or head injuries

-have medical conditions which lower your resistance to diseases.
+have problems with your immune system or medical conditions which lower your resistance

 Taking other medicines